dldimartino/qdmaccaw/README.md

 # DRAWBIT

 Drawbit is a multiplayer progressive web application where your best drawing and detective skills are put to the test!
-Race against your friends and the clock to either draw the word from the prompt given or guess the word being drawn.
+Race against the clock to either draw a word or guess the word being drawn.

 ## Getting Started